AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md

 >
 >When scheduling resources for multiple projects from the Scheduling areas, not all users and work items are displayed on the Scheduling timeline.
 For information about what information is displayed on the Scheduling timeline, see [Get started with Resource Scheduling](../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md).

-### Allocations set on the Edit Task or the Edit Issue boxes vs. in the Scheduling areas
+### Allocations set on the Edit Task or the Edit Issue boxes vs. in the Scheduling areas {#allocations-set-on-the-edit-task-or-the-edit-issue-boxes-vs-in-the-scheduling-areas}

 You can modify the user allocations for a task or issue from the following locations within Workfront: